 Interested students should review the above mentioned materials in detail and make an appointment with their Academic Advisor to discuss their eligibility, the application process, and the required course plan.

-CSCI, CSGM, and CECS students are automatically eligible to apply for the progressive degree program in computer science.
+CSCI and CECS-Computing Systems students are automatically eligible to apply for the progressive degree program in computer science.
 CSBA and CSGM students must complete CSCI 356 and CSCI 350 as technical electives in order to become eligible.
 CECS-Embedded Systems students must complete CSCI 201, EE 354, and CSCI 350 to become eligible.
 Non-majors interested in a progressive master's in CS must complete the CS minor with specific modifications.
 Refer to the FAQ below.